Legal Guide

 Speak to a Medical Malpractice Lawyer Today

 We take pride in helping families rebuild from unfavorable circumstances.
 We stick by our clients until the end – our rapport extends even after gaining courtroom success or reaching a settlement that favors our client.
-If you have any questions regarding cancer misdiagnosis, please reach out for a no-obligation, free consultation.
+If you have any questions regarding a colon cancer lawsuit or cancer misdiagnosis, please reach out for a no-obligation, free consultation.

-You may also contact us at 833-PORTER9 or info@porterlawteam.com to schedule an appointment.
+You may also contact us at 833-PORTER9 or info@porterlawteam.com regarding a colon cancer lawsuit to schedule an appointment.
 If you are looking to pursue further legal action, we operate on a contingency basis – meaning you don’t have to pay anything unless we win.